karhunen-loeve/martlet/README.md

 # Key Features

 - Wireless
+- Similar to corne layout
-- 2 x 42 Keys
+- 42 Keys (Maybe only 40 Keys)
 - More staggered pinky colmn
-- Similar to corne layout
 - No RGB lights
 - No Frills